Singularity Categories of B\"ackstr\"om Orders: Singularity Categories of B a ckstr o m Orders

+We first recall the results by Xiao-wu Chen on the classifications of the similar classes of a finite dimensional radical square zero algebras in terms of their valued quivers.

-\begin{proposition} \cite[Theorem 5.2]{Che11} \cite[Corollary 1.3]{Che12} Let $A$ be a finite dimensional algebra with radical square zero and $Q_A$ be its valued quiver.
-The following statements hold. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item $A$ is sg-Hom-finite if and only if $V(A)$ is semisimple if and only if $Q_A$ is obtained from a disjoint union of oriented cycles with trivial valuations by adjoining sources and sinks with arbitrary values repeatedly. \item $A$ is Iwanaga-Gorenstein if and only if each connected component of $Q_A$ is acyclic or is a cycle with trivial valuations. \item $A$ is self-injective if and only each connected component of $Q_A$ is a single vertex or a cycle with trivial valuations. \item $A$ is of finite global dimension if and only if $Q_A$ is acyclic. \end{enumerate} \end{proposition}
+\begin{proposition} \cite[Theorem 5.2]{Che11} \cite[Corollary 1.3]{Che12} Let $A$ be a finite dimensional radical square zero algebra and $Q_A$ be its valued quiver.
+The following statements hold. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item $A$ is weakly regular if and only if $Q_A$ is acyclic. \item $A$ is self-injective if and only each connected component of $Q_A$ is a single vertex or a cycle with trivial valuations. \item $A$ is Iwanaga-Gorenstein if and only if each connected component of $Q_A$ is acyclic or is a cycle with trivial valuations. \item $A$ is sg-Hom-finite if and only if $V(A)$ is semisimple if and only if $Q_A$ is obtained from a disjoint union of oriented cycles with trivial valuations by adjoining sources and sinks with arbitrary values repeatedly. \end{enumerate} \end{proposition}

-Let $\Lambda$ be a B{\"a}ckstr{\"o}m order and $A(\Lambda)$ be the finite dimensional $k$-algebra with radical square zero associated with it; recall (\ref{eqa:A(Lambda)}).
-Theorem \ref{thm:DsgLambda=DsgA} immediately implies that the sg-Hom-finiteness of $\Lambda$ and $A(\Lambda)$ are equivalent.
-Combined with Chen's result, this yields a criterion for sg-Hom-finite B{\"a}ckstr{\"o}m orders.
+Let $\Lambda$ be a B{\"a}ckstr{\"o}m order and $A(\Lambda)$ be the finite dimensional radical square zero $k$-algebra associated to it; recall (\ref{eqa:A(Lambda)}).